-The sales tools and features offered by an ecommerce platform are also a feature which any future online merchant should keep in mind before choosing the best ecommerce solution.
+The sales tools and components offered by an eCommerce platform are features that any future online merchant should consider before choosing the best ecommerce solution.

 Sales features and tools include everything you need to actually sell the products listed on your web store, including the shipping rate calculations, the tax rates, the inventory management, the tracking, the labeling and packaging, customer support, returns, marketing tools, and more.